gotlougit/ett-c/README.md

 - Add macOS and Windows support; this one is trickier since I don't really have a Mac to test my program with

-- Use C libraries for sending notifications and locking system instead of executing shell commands with system()
+- Use C libraries for locking system instead of executing shell commands with system()